-- the council pays some of the cost and and you pay the rest
+- the council pays a smaller part of the cost and and you pay the rest

-- you pay for all of your care
+- you pay the full cost of your care

 The financial assessment is free.
-You don't need to book it – it'll be arranged for you after your needs assessment.
+It can be arranged for you after your needs assessment.
 Read more about the financial assessment.

 How the council pays for and arranges your care

-You can choose to get your personal budget in 3 ways, as:
+You can choose to get your personal budget in 3 ways, or a combination of them:

-- a direct payment into your bank account each month for you to pay for your care – the council will usually ask for receipts to see you're spending your money on care
+- a direct payment into your bank account for you to use for some types of care – the council will usually ask for receipts to see you're spending the money on care

-- the council arranges and pays for your care for you
+- the council arranges for your care and pays your care providers for you

-You can speak to someone for advice on personal budgets by calling the Disability Rights UK Helpline free on 0330 995 0404.
+You can speak to someone for advice on personal budgets by calling the Disability Rights UK Personal Budgets Helpline on 0330 995 0404.